-In order to minimize disruption to the learning process, please use the resources below to transition your course to the online format.
+In the event that it becomes necessary, in order to minimize disruption to the learning process, please use the resources below to transition your course to the online format.

 The Online Learning Environment

 Duquesne University has infrastructure in place to support online learning that occurs at a distance.
-Blackboard, a learning management system where course sites are located, can be accessed through your web browser.
+Canvas, a learning management system where course sites are located, can be accessed through any web browser.

-Each course at Duquesne has an associated Blackboard course site that is automatically created several months in advance of the semester.
-Duquesne instructors can access their course site through DORI by clicking the Blackboard Icon in the upper right hand corner.
-Under the My Courses list, you will see a list of the courses that you are officially teaching.
-Click on the course name to access its Blackboard course site.
+Each course at Duquesne has an associated Canvas course site that is automatically created in advance of the semester.
+Duquesne instructors can access Canvas through DORI from clicking the Quick Links menu in the upper right hand corner and then from the dropdown menu, by selecting Canvas.
+On the Canvas Dashboard you will see a list of the courses that you are officially teaching or otherwise have access to.
+Click on the course name to access the Canvas course site.

-Each student officially enrolled in a course through Duquesne's Student Information System (Banner) subsequently gains access to the course site.
-Through Blackboard, instructors and students can continue to engage with each other in meaningful ways and continue to learn.
+Each student officially registered for a course through Duquesne's Student Information System (Banner), subsequently gains access to its Canvas course site.
+Through Canvas, instructors provide instruction and engage with students to support learning.

-All students now have access to Essentials in Online Learning at Duquesne, a Blackboard site that provides helpful resources and strategies to prepare students for the online learning environment.
+All students have access to Essentials in Online Learning at Duquesne, an orientation to online learning that helps students prepare for online learning.

 Think about the information that is necessary to support student learning in your course.
 Below you will see several suggestions on how you can provide that content to support learning in the online environment.